How to regain computer hard drive space

 2. In the System Restore window, click System Restore Settings.

-3. On the System Restore tab, you can check Turn off System Restore on all drives to disable this feature completely, or click the Settings button and decrease the disk space usage.
+3. On the System Restore tab, select the Turn off System Restore on all drives option to disable this feature completely, or click the Settings button and decrease the disk space usage.
 We recommend the second option.

 Move the swap file